guptahardik/teradesi-bankapi/README.md

 2. Navigate to the project directory:

-Use code with caution.
-Learn more content_copy

 3. Build the Docker image and run the application using Docker Compose:

-Use code with caution.
-Learn more content_copy docker-compose up
+docker-compose up

 This command will build the Docker image for the application and start the containers.